MethanePowered/MethaneKit/Apps/03-TexturedCube/README.md

 }
 ```

-`Graphics::Program` object is created in `Graphics::IRenderState::Settings` structure using `Graphics::IProgram::Create(...)` factory function.
+`Rhi::Program` object is created in `Rhi::Program::Settings` structure using `GetRenderContext().CreateProgram(...)` factory method.
 Vertex and Pixel shaders are created and loaded from embedded resources as pre-compiled byte-code.
-Program settings also includes additional description `Graphics::ProgramArgumentAccessors` of program arguments bound to graphics resources.
+Program settings also include additional description `Rhi::ProgramArgumentAccessors` of program arguments bound to graphics resources.
-Argument description define specific access modifiers for program arguments used in `Graphics::IProgramBindings` object.
+Argument description defines specific access modifiers for program arguments used in `Rhi::ProgramBindings` object.
-Also it is important to note that render state settings enables depth testing for correct rendering of cube faces.
+Also, it is important to note that render state settings enables depth testing for correct rendering of cube faces.
-Finally, render state is created using filled settings structure with `Graphics::IRenderState::Create(...)` factory function.
+Finally, render state is created using settings structure via `GetRenderContext().CreateRenderState(...)` factory method.

 ```cpp
 void TexturedCubeApp::Init()